mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 The things I enjoy doing most are programming and writing, and the past year gave me little time for either.
 I spent most of my time on TinyPilot scrambling to keep up with demand, filling in gaps as we grew, and putting out small fires.

 I grew as a manager.
-I learned more about hiring.
+I learned more about hiring and coordinating in an organization with more complexity.

 I'm hopeful that this year was hard because I was doing a lot of things that will pay dividends over the next few years.